Ceban-Artiom/Wireshark_Packet_Analysis/README.md

 # Wireshark Packet Analysis

 ---

-## Summary:
+## Summary
-### This project demonstrates the fundamentals of network traffic analysis using Wireshark.
-It contains sample captures, screenshots, and step-by-step notes that show how to filter, and follow streams.
+This project demonstrates the fundamentals of network traffic analysis using **Wireshark**.
+It includes sample captures, annotated screenshots, and step-by-step instructions to filter traffic, follow streams, and interpret key protocols.
+The goal is to provide a clear, beginner-friendly guide for basic packet-level investigation.

 ---

-## Basic Analysis:
+## Basic Analysis

-#### First of all, we will open a sample .pcap file in Wireshark.
-Here it is:
+The first step is to open a sample `.pcap` file in Wireshark.
+This file serves as the starting point for practicing capture inspection, filtering, and stream analysis.

 <img width="1919" height="1018" alt="pcap_file" src="https://github.com/user-attachments/assets/48e0e568-6684-4ce9-a944-ae45597fd70b" />

 #### Scrolling through the .pcap file, we notice that the attacker is trying to access the FTP service: